NapperJLG/CV/README.md

 I get a kick out of problem solving, working with brand new technology as it becomes available and enjoy being involved in a forward thinking industry.
 Having worked for a number of years as an engineer for a medical diagnostics company, writing scripts for liquid handling robots, I decided to make the move into web development.
 I enrolled at Makers Academy in order to bring my skills into line with the latest technologies, graduating from the course in June 2019 and getting my first software engineer role at Dacast two months later.

-While at Dacast, I was involved in building their brand new app from building the component library, building the pages and fixing bugs before release.
+While at Dacast, I have been involved in launching their brand new app from building the component library, constructing the pages and fixing bugs before release.
 Over the course of this project, I have had the opportunity to broaden my knowledge of React and learn some new technologies, such as Redux and Typescript.
 While I have greatly enjoyed my time at Dacast, I am ready for new challenges, new learning opportunities and new projects for me to bring value to.

 ## Technical Skills